tarwn/lessthandot-hugo/blogs/content/posts/2013-11-06-document-your-sql-server-databases.md

 What if something changes?
 Maybe a default value changes, or you want to add more information.
 You can execute [sp_updateextendedproperty][2] to update the information.
 This is very similar to adding – pass in the property name and the updated value, then the appropriate levels.

 Let’s say I want to be more specific about the purpose of the schema Jes.
-I can update the ‘Purpose’ property easily.
+I can update the 'Purpose’ property easily.

 ```sql
 exec sp_updateextendedproperty